I wonder how many times relevant is referenced in the Bible?

 A big, whopping, culture-affecting zero.

 Relevant is an adjective we use to describe that “thing” making waves in our contemporary culture.
-If it’s a person, he/she may be fostering change in an industry.
-Or making a memorable impact with breadth and depth that demands notice.
+If it’s a person, he or she may be fostering change in an industry.
+Or making a memorable impact on culture with breadth and depth that demands notice.
 Or, perhaps they’re on the front-lines of a conversation we’ve needed to dive into for some time.
 These folks are the game-shakers.
 The wave-makers.
 The history-writers and mentors we listen to from afar, glean wisdom from, and in many ways (for writers and speakers and Jesus-followers alike)— we look up to.

 Relevant is the word that came to mind when a friend once sighed through her writing rejection, saying:

 The her mentioned was one of those relevant voices.

 I too had read the author’s work and listened to her passion for Jesus spoken from the stage, in videos and podcasts, and came away with inspiration.
 If there ever was a definition for someone making ripples across God’s global pond it was that author.
 And to my friend, if the ripples of her writing dreams didn’t reach as far, roll as long, or gain similar notice, then she was falling short.

 She was failing.